 How the Test is Performed

 The sample is sent to the lab.
-There, one of many methods is used to detect Bence-Jones proteins.
+There are many methods used to detect Bence-Jones proteins.
 One method, called

 How the Test will Feel

 The test involves only normal urination, and there is no discomfort.

 Bence-Jones proteins are a part of regular

 Your provider may order this test:

 - To diagnose conditions that lead to protein in the urine

 - If you have a lot of protein in your urine